Remembering the 1974 Super Outbreak and the local damage from the tornado

 Notable tornadoes in this event include the Xenia, Ohio tornado that was a F5 with max winds of 300 mph.
 As a result, 32 people lost their lives in this tornado and more than a thousand were injured.

-Of the tornadoes that touched down closer to home, there was 1 death in southwest Virginia and 1 death in southeastern West Virginia.
+Of the tornadoes that touched down in Virginia and West Virginia, there was 1 death in southwest Virginia and 1 death in southeastern West Virginia.
 Both of these tornadoes were F3 strength (158-206 mph).

 As a result of this extreme outbreak, there were many lessons learned.
 Obviously the technology has improved in detecting tornadoes.
 One of the biggest impacts was improvements in communication and the warning system.